Epiglottitis Case Study Diagnosis and Treatment

 Tube Size = 4.5

-The endotracheal tube should be inserted down to the 13.5 cm mark on the tube.
-This depth can be determined by multiplying the internal diameter of the ET tube by three.
+The tube should be inserted to a depth of 13.5 cm, which can be determined by multiplying the internal diameter of the ET tube by three (4.5 x 3 = 13.5 cm).

-Also, be sure to look for equal chest rise and order a chest x-ray to confirm the proper placement.
-The tube should be located between T3 to T4 on the radiograph.
+• Ordering a chest x-ray to confirm that the tube is positioned between the T3 to T4 vertebrae on the radiograph

 Initial Ventilator Settings for a Child with Epiglottitis